Norinori

 How to play Norinori

 The grid is split into bold outlined regions.
 Your job is to shade exactly two cells inside every region.
-On top of that, each shaded cell must be joined to exactly one other shaded cell — so all the shaded cells break down cleanly into dominoes of two.
+On top of that, each shaded cell must be joined to exactly one other shaded cell, so all the shaded cells break down cleanly into dominoes of two.
 A domino can straddle the border between two regions, so the two shaded cells of a region do not have to be next to each other.
-Click a cell to shade or unshade it, use the mode button to mark cells you want to keep empty, and Hint if you get stuck.
+Click a cell to cycle it: empty → shaded → a dot you place to mark a cell as “keep empty” → empty again (right-click jumps straight to the dot).
+A shaded cell with the wrong number of shaded neighbours is highlighted so you can spot mistakes.
+Toggle that aid with the Errors button.
+Stuck?
+Hint reveals one correct cell, up to three times per puzzle.
 Race your best time.

 Norinori leaderboard